Even when parked, cars are making cities like Atlanta hotter

 Danger levels to health from heat in Atlanta, via CDC.gov

 The above image comes from the CDC; it’s an interactive map of where people are most likely to feel the impacts of heat in Atlanta, based on the Heat Health Index.
-The south and southwestern sections of the city are in the “High top percent” designation for heat impacts.
+The south and southwestern sections of the city — where many historically Black neighborhoods are located — are in the “High top percent” designation for heat impacts.

-There are a lot of factors involved in heat risks for urban residents.
-Reducing the damage from parked cars seems like a worthwhile initiative, and if we can pair that with an overall reduction in car dependency, all the better.
+There are a lot of factors involved in heat risks for urban residents and there are many mitigation strategies to consider.
+Reducing the damage from parked cars seems like a worthwhile initiative, and if we can pair that effort with an overall reduction in car dependency, the benefits could be enormous.